toidiu/toidiu.github.io/content/blog/2024_07_12_tls_overview.md

 But how exactly does TLS enforce these properties?

+### <a name="tls-authentication">##</a> Authentication
-**Authentication** is achieved via trusting the peers certificates.
-The server sends its certificate during the handshake.
+In TLS authentication is satisfied by the use of certificates.
+A The server sends its certificate during the handshake.

 Certificate trust is complicated and typically involves parsing a certificate chain (root-cert => intermediate-cert => peer-cert).
 Trust is established if the server trusts